Text Only :: Skip Nav ::

 Joseph E. Rich, M.D.
 Entry of Order, Report and Recommendation of the Ohio State Medical Board in the Matter of Joseph E. Rich M.D.
 1996-08-16.
 Available from http://www.circare.org/pd/rich_ohorder.pdf

 Alan Schwartz, M.D.
 Before the Division of Medical Quality, Medical Board of California In the Matter of the Accusation and Petition to Revoke Probation Against Alan Schwartz, M.D.
-2006-04-13.
-Available from http://www.circare.org/pd/schwartzaccusation_20060413.pdf
+2006-04-13: http://www.circare.org/pd/schwartzaccusation_20060413.pdf

 top